Nine animals named after rock bands

 Given there are many, many bands with animals names, it seems only fitting that there should be a few animals with bands and musicians in their names as well.
 Here are some of our faves, and a suitably inspired song to go with it:

-This newly discovered crustacean has a massive pink claw that is able to stun or kill small fish with just the sound of its snap.
+This lopsided crustacean has a massive pink claw that is able to stun or kill small fish with just the sound of its snap.
 Unsurprisingly, it is named after one of the loudest bands in rock, Pink Floyd, with a suitably sonorous song from their 2014 album The Endless River to accompany it.